teelee7133/codefarmert/content/markdowns/mccall-model/index.md

 $$

 and we can then compare all vallues and find the best total policy value.
-(There could be a more effective optimization algorithm for, having said that, even with a brutal search it is fairly fast.)
+(There could be a more effective optimization algorithm out there.
+Having said that, even with a brutal force search it is fairly fast.)

 In the lecture it is solved somewhat differently, using a technique called [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).